 To understand search on Amazon is to translate all we know about SEO on a global search engine to the global ecommerce search engine.
 The pillars are the same.
 This applies to both paid and natural search on ecommerce platforms like Amazon.

 If customers can’t find your products, they can’t buy them.
 Even worse, they’re more likely to not return to your page to try to purchase an item.

 We combine our expertise in e-commerce, marketplace and search to optimize your products to make them searchable, findable and, most importantly, convert.

 Through targeted search efforts, we can help consumers find your products.

 Similar to good package design on a shelf, product titles on Amazon are just as important.
 We know online shoppers focus on the top 3-4 items and scan results quickly.

-the product title
+to grab their attention, the product title

 - The brand name.